kylestetz/Sentencer/README.md

 `Sentencer` works by recognizing "actions" within `{{ double_brackets }}`.
 It replaces these actions with strings.
 The default actions are `{{ noun }}`, `{{ a_noun }}`, `{{ nouns }}`, `{{ adjective }}`, and `{{ an_adjective }}`, but you can extend `Sentencer` to include any kind of actions you need!

+The default actions will continue to work if you pass in new a `nounList` and/or `adjectiveList` using `Sentencer.configure`.

 `Sentencer`'s actions are written semantically so that your sentence template still reads as a sentence.
 While this was simply a design decision, it does make templates easier to read and you are encouraged to follow this format if you create custom actions.

 #### `"{{ noun }}"`